 In summary, very mild-tempered, so if you have pets and kids around, these would be great.
-Very high survival rate over winter and fantastic pollinators so great for the strawberries you have in the garden.
+Very high survival rate over winter and fantastic pollinators, so great for the strawberries you have in the garden.

 Caucasian (Apis mellifera caucasica)

 This is the teddy bear of the bee races.
 It’s a very gentle bee and is very similar to the Carniolan variety, with two exceptions.
-Their baby boom is a little slower than the Italian variety, and therefore there are those who find them to be less profitable in the honey arena.
+Their baby boom is a little slower than the Italian variety, and therefore, there are those who find them to be less profitable in the honey arena.

-That said, they make great pollinators because they have very long tongues that can allow them to get nectar from flowers that other bees can’t access.
+That said, they make great pollinators because they have very long tongues that allow them to get nectar from flowers that other bees can’t access.

-They also have a habit of coating everything in propolis, which is great if that’s the product you want to deal in, but challenging to work with because this substance tends to glue the movable parts of the hive together.
+They also have a habit of coating everything in propolis, which is great if that’s the product you want to deal with but challenging to work with because this substance tends to glue the movable parts of the hive together.
 Talk about a sticky situation.

 In summary, gentle insects, great pollinators, great overwintering capabilities, low feeding requirements, but you’ll need a lot of elbow grease to get through the propolis layers.